Ayahuasca and San Pedro Ceremonies

 Upcoming ceremonies, Peru

 |Dec 22||Edmunds, San Pedro ceremony, Pisac|

 I have purified from old beliefs and who have contributed to discover a different way of seeing reality much closer the self-respect of others and the environment in which we live.
 Ayahuasca taught me that we are beings as powerful as insignificant if we do not use the power of our heart to connect to the rest of the universe and make our contribution to this dream is the life of which we are participants, but also co creators responsible for a gift that should not be used to follow the laws of power and destruction.

-Members of our community and staff have an extensive experience regarding Amazon indigenous shamanism (vegetalismo), Andean shamanism, mind training and trans-personal psychology.
-Our main location of retreats, ceremonies and practices is in the Sacred Valley near Cusco, Pisac village.
+We are a group of people dedicated to the work with Teacher plants in a direct and honest way.
+Some of us are Peruvians, some come from other corners of the world.
+Members of our community and staff have an extensive knowledge about Amazonian shamanism (vegetalismo), Andean shamanism, Mahamudra and Great Perfection and trans-personal psychology.
+The main location of retreats and ceremonies is in the Sacred Valley near Cusco, Pisac village.
 Read More